Welcome to NASA Headquarters located at 300 E Street, SW, Washington DC. The majority of our personnel are located at this address.

-- The HQ Library is where you can pick-up login credentials for HQ’s Wireless Guest Network (for Internet access).
+- The HQ Library is located in the East Lobby near the garage elevators and is open to the public.
+This is where you can pick-up login credentials for HQ’s Wireless Guest Network (for Internet access).
 In addition to providing access to an enormous collection of reference materials, the library is also a quiet place to sit down.

 - Have some free time before or after your meeting?
-Don’t miss The NASA Headquarters Information Center.
+Don’t miss The NASA HQ Information Center.
 Located inside the library, the Information Center is accessed through the waiting area of the Visitor Center and is open to the public.
-From 7:30 a.m. to 4:30 p.m., Monday through Friday, you can select NASA photos, posters, patches and pins to take home with you and even pick up NASA monographs all at no charge.
-Phone: (202) 358-0000.
+From 7:30 a.m. to 4:30 p.m., Monday through Friday, you can select NASA photos, posters, patches, and pins to take home with you and even pick up NASA monographs all at no charge.